 Having said that, I pretty much always use my favourite theme, GeneratePress.

-The theme itself is free but, to make it easier to customise, and to take advantage of some extra features, you can install the GP Premium plugin, which costs $49.95 for the first year with a 40% discount on annual license renewals.
+The theme itself is free but, to make it easier to customise, and to take advantage of some extra features, you can install the GP Premium plugin.
 Note that this is an affiliate link so I may receive commission for refering you.
 But I wouldn’t hesitate to recommend GeneratePress even if I wasn’t an affiliate.
 It’s a very flexible, well written theme by a respected developer who provides outstanding support.
 I wrote a blog post explaining why I like this theme so much.

 When I’m using GeneratePress, I install and activate the GP Premium plugin and input my license key.
 I activate the add-ons I need e.g. Colors, Typography, Menu Plus, Blog, Spacing, Disable Elements, Copyright… Then I can edit the copyright in the footer to be my own name/website name.